PacktPublishing/D3.js-Quick-Start-Guide/MAPS.md

 var worldProjection = d3.geoEquirectangular();
 ```

-This generates a projection, which governs how we're going to display a round world on a flat page.
+This generates a projection, which governs how we're going to display a round world on a flat screen.
 There's lots of different types of projections we can use: https://github.com/d3/d3-geo/blob/master/README.md#azimuthal-projections

 The line above tells D3 to create an equirectangular projection (https://github.com/d3/d3-geo/blob/master/README.md#geoEquirectangular)

 ## Generate a `<path>` using a projection and the GeoJSON data

-Now that we have our projection, we're going to generate `<path>` elements for each element in the array set to the `features` property of `map_json`
+Now that we have our projection, we're going to generate `<path>` elements for each data element in the `map_json.features` array.
+Then we set the fill of each element to `#099`.
+Add this at the end of app.js:

 ```javascript
 d3.select('svg').selectAll('path')